 Our #1 Choice!

-With a strong commitment to customer care, Bay Alarm has expertise in home health services that goes back 70 years.
+With a strong commitment to customer care, Bay Alarm Medical has extensive expertise in home health services that goes back 70 years.
 Each Customer Care Consultant is a U.S.-based professional who has undergone extensive training and background checks.
 All customer data is encrypted against cyber threats, too.

 What We Like:

 - Wristwatch alert system easily goes wherever you go.

 - Engaging on-site videos clearly explain how the system works.

 - The system can connect to emergency services, family, friends, neighbors and more.

 - Extensive blog section can be complicated to navigate.